CodingItWrong/outsidein.dev/docs/react/3-vertical-slice.md

  });
 ```

 Save the file and our tests should still pass.
-With this, our tests are much shorter.
-Almost all they contain is the expectations.
+With this, our test blocks are much shorter: almost all they contain is the expectations.
 This is good because it keeps our tests focused and very easy to read.

 ## Stepping Back Up